simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
 <br />**Sorry, Image not available!**
+<br />**Date image released:**  2025-02-13
+<br />**This image is owned by:**  Roberto Marinoni
+<br />**Title of the image:**  Reflections on VdB 31
+<br />**Description for the image:**  Riding high in the constellation of Auriga, beautiful, blue VdB 31 is the 31st object in Sidney van den Bergh's 1966 catalog of reflection nebulae.
+It shares this well-composed celestial still life with dark, obscuring clouds B26, B27, and B28, recorded in Edward E. Barnard's 1919 catalog of dark markings in the sky.
+All are these nebulae are interstellar dust clouds.
+Barnard's dark nebulae block the light from background stars.
+For VdB 31 the dust preferentially reflects bluish starlight from embedded, hot, variable star AB Aurigae.
+Exploring the environs of AB Aurigae with the Hubble Space Telescope has revealed the several million year young star is itself surrounded by a flattened dusty disk with evidence for the ongoing formation of a planetary system.
+AB Aurigae is about 470 light-years away.
+At that distance this cosmic canvas would span about eight light-years.
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2502/Vdb31_Astrobin2048.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).